All Ideas

 Spencer Blaney

-The answer to this question depends on what stage the project is at in the permitting process.
-This post breaks down the nuances of the scenarios we most often encounter.
+The answer to this question depends on which stage the project is at in the permitting process.
+This blog breaks down the nuances of the scenarios we most often encounter.
 A handy summary table is provided at the end.

 Scenario 1